MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Proofs

 Although the idea is analogous for the remaining hyper-parameters, we have to discriminate here regarding the assumption on the model.
-If each individual is supposed to have its own set $\acc{\theta_i, \sigma_i}$, which thus can be optimised independently from the observations and hyper-parameters of other individuals, we identify a sum of $M$ Gaussian likelihoods $\mathcal{N} \big( \yi , \mhat(\ti) , \Psii^{\ti} \big)$ and the corresponding trace terms $- \dfrac{1}{2} Tr( \Khat^{\Ut} {\Psii^{\ti}}^{-1} )$.
-This results on $M$ independent maximisation problems on corresponding functions, proving \Cref{prop:M_step_diff}.
-Conversely, if we assume that all individuals in the model shares their hyper-parameters and $\acc{ \theta , \sigma^2 } = \acc{ \theta_i, \sigma_i^2 }, \forall i$, we can no longer divide the problem into $M$ sub-maximisations, and the whole sum on all individual should be optimised thanks to observations from all individuals.
+If each individual is supposed to have its own set $\acc{\theta_i, \sigma_i}$, which thus can be optimised independently from the observations and hyper-parameters of other individuals, we identify a sum of $M$ Gaussian log-likelihoods, $\log \mathcal{N} \big( \yi , \mhat(\ti) , \Psii^{\ti} \big)$, and the corresponding trace terms, $- \dfrac{1}{2} \operatorname{Tr}( \Khat^{\Ut} {\Psii^{\ti}}^{-1} )$.
+This property results in $M$ independent maximisation problems on the corresponding functions, proving \Cref{prop:M_step_diff}.
+Conversely, if we assume that all individuals in the model shares their hyper-parameters (i.e. $\acc{ \theta , \sigma^2 } = \acc{ \theta_i, \sigma_i^2 }, \forall i \in \I$), we can no longer divide the problem into $M$ sub-maximisations, and the whole sum on all individual should be optimised thanks to observations from all individuals.
 This case corresponds to the second part of \Cref{prop:M_step_common}.